Kequc/fake-data-builder/readme.md

 ### # randWord()

 Generate a random string from a word list.
 Can be given `capitalize` `uppercase`, the defaults are `false` `false` these are the formatting of the word.
-Can be given `multiply` `seprator`, the defaults are `1` `' '` these are how many words to generate and how to separate them.
+Can be given `multiply` `separator`, the defaults are `1` `' '` these are how many words to generate and how to separate them.

 ```javascript
 randWord({ capitalize: true })();